Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

-Gilmore Girls is a beloved feel good show that gave the world our favorite fast-talking mother/daughter duo, Lorelai and Rory Gilmore.
-Throughout the series, fans watched as Rory grew and matured from a teenager into a independent, sophisticated woman.
+Gilmore Girls is a beloved feel-good show that gave the world our favorite fast-talking mother/daughter duo, Lorelai and Rory Gilmore.
+Throughout the series, fans watched as Rory grew and matured from a teenager into an independent, sophisticated woman.
 Her fashion and overall style evolved season by season, and the transformation was fun to watch.
-Let's take a look at the hair(volution) of Rory Gilmore.
+Let's take a look at the hair-volution of Rory Gilmore.

 Seasons 1 & 2: Simple & Straight

 At the beginning of the series, Rory (Alexis Bledel) kept her hairstyle pretty simple and easy.
 She wore her hair straight and shoulder-length with little muss and fuss.
 During her days at Chilton, she often accessorized with headbands and hats, giving some oomph to her uniform.
 Rory would frequently wear her tresses partly up and down, with a little delicate braid lining both sides.
 The color was a soft brown and her overall style was low-maintenance and effortlessly cute throughout the first two seasons of the show.